DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/SQL/README.md

 News

-v1.1.9
-5.17.2023: I added a Terms of Service component and a user must accept thea Terms of Service or they are sent to Google.
+v1.1.11: 5.18.2023: I made the topright div wider and added no text wrapping so the Sign Out button doesn't wrap. v1.1.9 5.17.2023: I added a Terms of Service component and a user must accept thea Terms of Service or they are sent to Google.

 5.10.2023 - New video published